cipherprime/WeveTraveledWebsite/content/show/interactive.md

 ![Selfie Booth Printer 2]

 ## Printing on the Fly
-We used a Canon Selife to run the entire booth coupled with Photobooth Lite in order to let people choose their photos.
+We used an iPad to allow someone select thier photos and a Canon Selfie printer for a fast and detailed print.
+We also had a black corkboard setup behind the exhibit where you could post selfies, if you wanted to contribute to the atmosphere of the entire event.

 ***